USEPA/WNTR/documentation/gis.rst

    Example intersection of pipes with landslide zones

-By reversing the order of intersection, the pipes that intersect each landslide zone and information about the intersecting pipe diameters can also be identified:
+**By reversing the order of GeoDataFrames in the intersection function**, the pipes that intersect each landslide zone and information about the intersecting pipe diameters can also be identified:

 .. doctest::